-Mascara, eyeliner, eyeshadow—you name it!
+Mascara, eyeliner, eyeshadow — you name it!
 Everyone enjoys dressing up their eyes with some pigment, volume, and of course a good lift.
-But when the time comes to remove those gorgeous cat-eye flicks or flirty flutters, you’re faced with running, smudging, tugging, and not-so-pleasant rubbing.
-To keep your eyes safe and your lashes intact, we’ve put together a trusty guide to help make your eye makeup removal process a lot smoother and a lot less messy.
+But when the time comes to remove those gorgeous cat-eye flicks or flirty flutters, you’re faced with running, smudging, tugging and not-so-pleasant rubbing.
+To keep your eyes safe and your hair wellness at its peak, we’ve put together a trusty guide to help make your eye makeup removal process a lot smoother and a lot less messy.
 Ahead, our top five tips to live by.

 1. Don’t Rub Harshly

 It’s a natural reflex for us to want to scour our makeup off, especially when it’s stubborn around the eyes.
 But this approach works a lot better for shower tiles and kitchen counters!
 On your eyes, aggressive scrubbing is how you cause the most damage.

 What to do instead: Use a cotton pad soaked with an eye makeup remover to swipe off your makeup in one shot and avoid applying too much pressure on the eyes, according to dermatologist Julie Karen, MD .
 Another dermatologist, Melissa Levin, MD, tells Elle that first leaving a remover-soaked cotton pad on your (closed) eyes in place for 30 seconds will break up the makeup.
 If you have waterproof makeup on (great for sad movies, not-so-great for removal), use an oil-based remover specifically formulated for those impossible-to-erase products.